-Where are the best rivers for kayaking in the UK?
-That’s the question.
-And it’s the natural question to ask once you’ve got a taste for kayaking or canoeing.
+Where are the best places to kayak in the UK?
+It’s the natural question to ask once you’ve got a taste for kayaking or canoeing.
 It’s also an awfully big question.
 After all, there are a lot of rivers in Scotland, England, Northern Ireland and Wales - and we wouldn't have it any other way.
 That's what makes the kayaking in the UK so special.

-The United Kingdom truly does have fantastic options for every level of paddler.
-Which feels only appropriate given the regularity of the rain across the UK.
-There have certainly been a few occasions in the past few years where kayaking or canoeing down to do the weekly grocery shop at Tesco might have actually been safer than walking or driving.
+The United Kingdom has fantastic options for every level of paddler, which feels only fair given the regularity of the rain across the UK.
+There have certainly been a few occasions in the past few years where kayaking or taking a canoeing trip down to do the weekly grocery shop might have been safer than walking.

-As well as the damp conditions though, the United Kingdom is also blessed with a whole lot of beautiful backcountry, from the rolling hills of England to the staunch mountains of Wales and Scotland and the remarkable coastlines of Northern Ireland, there's no lack of beautiful scenery and beautiful inland waters.
+As well as the damp conditions though, the United Kingdom is also blessed with a whole lot of beautiful countryside and forest.
+From the rolling hills of England to the rugged mountains of Wales and Scotland to the remarkable coastlines of Northern Ireland, there's no lack of beautiful scenery and beautiful inland waters.
 Kayaking in the UK is the opportunity to discover these waterways.

-In this feature, we’re going to give you an introduction to a handful of the best rivers to kayak in the UK, as well as some other beginner knowledge to get you started.
+In this feature, we’re going to give you an introduction to some of the best rivers to kayak in the UK, as well as some other beginner knowledge to get you started.

 What’s the Difference Between a Kayak and a Canoe?